Oyvindkg/swiftydb/README.md

       /* Rename an existing property */
       migration.migrate("name").rename("firstName")

-      /* Change the type of an exsisting property from `Double` to `Float` */ migration.migrate("weight").transform(Double.self) { doubleValue in
+      /* Change the type of an exsisting property from `String` to `Double` */ migration.migrate("name").transform(String.self) { stringValue in
-        return Float(doubleValue!)
+        return Double(doubleValue!)
       }

-      /* Both rename and change the type of an existing property */ migration.migrate("name").rename("firstName").transform(String.self) { stringValue in
-        return Double(stringValue ?? "")
     }
   }
 }
-}
 ```

-> Automatically detecting added and removed properties can be enabled in the database configuration, but is not encouraged.
-Manually defining these changes will help avoid migration errors, and make versioning easier for developers.
+> When testing your migrations, activate `dryRun` in the database configuration to avoid unwanted changes in the database

 ### <a name="indexingObjects">Indexing</a>